 The Small Business Tax Deduction could be a helpful tax break for your corporation.
 It is applied to 10.5% of the first $500,000 of taxable income, which will lower your taxes owing.

 Instead of a salary from the corporation, you can choose to pay yourself in dividends, which are taxed at a lower tax rate.
 As well, alike to the tax deferral, you can choose to take out the dividends when it is more optimal for lowering your taxes.

 Income splitting may also be advantageous to you.
 This refers to redistributing the company’s earnings to its shareholders.
 It’s important to note as a shareholder you do not have to be actively involved in the company, and so friends or family can become shareholders.
 Through income splitting among shareholders in your family, you have an opportunity to redistribute income from your family members who are taxed at a higher rate to family members who are taxed at lower rates.

-As a corporation, you must file a separate corporate tax return instead of just a personal tax return.
-This tax return may also require a bookkeeper and accountant’s assistance.
+As a corporation, you must file a separate corporate tax return in addition to a personal tax return.

 Given these reasons, consider whether corporation is right for your business.
 At Jibe Accounting, we incorporate many small businesses and can help you make the right choice for your business.